cw25/opencpu_service_ci_tutorial/README.md

 # Travis CI

 The last thing we need to do is setup our [Travis CI](https://travis-ci.org/) integration.
 Once you've logged in to Travis, click on your avatar icon in the upper right to visit your account settings page.
-On that page, you'll see a list of your public Github repos.
+On that page, you'll see a list of your public Github repos, with handy instructions.

 ![Travis CI Begin](./screenshots/travis_begin.png?raw=true)